openstack-k8s-operators/dev-docs/nfv_sriov.md

-Each `OpenStackDataPlaneDeployment` can have its own `servicesOverride` list which will redefine the list of services of an `OpenStackDataPlaneNodeSet` for a deployment.
+Each `OpenStackDataPlaneDeployment` can have its own `servicesOverride` list which will redefine the list of services of an any `OpenStackDataPlaneNodeSet` in the list for a deployment.

 The example
 [dataplane_v1beta1_openstackdataplanedeployment_sriov](https://github.com/openstack-k8s-operators/dataplane-operator/tree/main/examples/sriov)